How to make a complaint

 - Dispute with an Irish-based trader: Contact the Competition and Consumer Protection Commission (CCPC) for information and advice

 - Dispute with a trader based in another EU country: Contact the European Consumer Centre (ECC) Ireland for advice about cross-border transactions.
-ECC Ireland, which is part of the European Consumer Centres Network (ECC-Net), can also liaise on your behalf with a trader based in another EU country.
+ECC Ireland, which is part of the European Consumer Centres Network (ECC-Net), can also contact a trader based in another EU country on your behalf.
 It works to find an agreeable solution between you and the seller but does not have enforcement powers and is a strictly out-of-court service.

 There are other independent bodies who deal with specific industries, including:

 - Air passenger rights (cancellation, delay or denied boarding: The Commission for Aviation Regulation (CAR)